Sepsis: Epidemiology

 Sepsis causes millions of deaths globally each year and is the most common cause of death in people who have been hospitalized.
-The number of new cases worldwide of sepsis is estimated to be 18 million cases per year.
-In the United States sepsis affects approximately 3 in 1,000 people, and severe sepsis contributes to more than 200,000 deaths per year.
+The number of new cases of sepsis worldwide is estimated to be 18 million cases per year.
+In the United States, sepsis affects approximately 3 in 1,000 people, and severe sepsis contributes to more than 200,000 deaths per year.

 Sepsis occurs in 1–2% of all hospitalizations and accounts for as much as 25% of ICU bed utilization.
-Due to it rarely being reported as a primary diagnosis (often being a complication of cancer or other illness), the incidence, mortality, and morbidity rates of sepsis are likely underestimated.
+As it is rarely reported as a primary diagnosis (often being a complication of cancer or other illness), the incidence, mortality, and morbidity rates of sepsis are probably underestimated.
 A study of U.S. states found approximately 651 hospital stays per 100,000 population with a sepsis diagnosis in 2010.
 It is the second-leading cause of death in non-coronary intensive care unit (ICU) and the tenth-most-common cause of death overall (the first being heart disease).
 Children under 12 months of age and elderly people have the highest incidence of severe sepsis.
 Among people from the U.S. who had multiple sepsis hospital admissions in 2010, those who were discharged to a skilled nursing facility or long-term care following the initial hospitalization were more likely to be readmitted than those discharged to another form of care.
-A study of 18 U.S. states found that, amongst people with Medicare in 2011, sepsis was the second most common principal reason for readmission within 30 days.
+A study of 18 U.S. states found that amongst people with Medicare in 2011, sepsis was the second most common principal reason for readmission within 30 days.

-Several medical conditions increase a person's susceptibility to infection and developing sepsis.
+Several medical conditions increase a person's susceptibility to infection and the development of sepsis.
 Common sepsis risk factors include age (especially the very young and old); conditions that weaken the immune system such as cancer, diabetes, or the absence of a spleen; and major trauma and burns.

 From 1979 to 2000, data from the United States National Hospital Discharge Survey showed that the incidence of sepsis increased fourfold, to 240 cases per 100,000 population, with a higher incidence in men when compared to women.
 However, the global prevalence of sepsis has been estimated to be higher in women.
 During the same time frame, the in-hospital case fatality rate was reduced from 28% to 18%.
-However, according to the nationwide inpatient sample from the United States, the incidence of severe sepsis increased from 200 per 10,000 population in 2003 to 300 cases in 2007 for population aged more than 18 years.
+However, according to the nationwide inpatient sample from the United States, the incidence of severe sepsis increased from 200 per 10,000 population in 2003 to 300 cases in 2007 for a population aged more than 18 years.
 The incidence rate is particularly high among infants, with an incidence of 500 cases per 100,000 population.
-Mortality related to sepsis increases with age, from less than 10% in the age group of 3 to 5 years to 60% by sixth decade of life.
+Mortality related to sepsis increases with age, from less than 10% in the age group of 3 to 5 years to 60% by the sixth decade of life.
 The increase in the average age of the population, alongside the presence of more people with chronic diseases or on immunosuppressive medications, and also the increase in the number of invasive procedures being performed, has led to an increased rate of sepsis.